synth-inference/synthdid/REPLICATION.md

 This data was sourced as follows.
 1. The California cigarette tax (Proposition 99) dataset is available as a part of [*Synth* matlab toolbox](https://web.stanford.edu/~jhain/Synth_Matlab/Synth_MATLAB.zip), in the file 'MLAB_data.txt'.
-2. The CPS data is available from the US Census Bureau.
+2. The CPS data is available on the [NBER website](https://data.nber.org/morg/annual).
+Each year's data is in a file 'morgYY.dta', where YY is the year written as 2 digits.
 We use a subset of this data; see the appendix of [Synthetic Difference in Differences](https://arxiv.org/abs/1812.09970) for details.
 Along with it, we use three state level policy indicators, which are included with the CPS data in our package.
   - [Minimum wage](http://www.dol.gov/whd/state/stateMinWageHis.htm)